RR0/uDb/README.md

           -v, --verbose                                  Displays detailed processing information.
           --debug                                        Displays debug info.

-If no files are specified, it will look for `usources.txt` as a source file, and `U.RND` as a data file in the current directory.
+If no files are specified, it will look for `input/usources.txt` as a source file, and `input/U.RND` as a data file in the current directory.

 ### Examples